Build a commercial terrace on public property

 Furniture and materials

-The terrace, at a maximum height of 1.10 m, must be made of black ornamental steel and affixed to the ground using self-tapping screws (Tapcon-type).
+The guardrail surrounding the installation must have a maximum height of 1.10 m.
+It must be made of black ornamental wrought iron, perforated over at least 50 per cent of its surface and be fixed to the ground with self-tapping screws (Tapcon type).

 Restrictions

-- No additional parking spaces may be required for the terrace.
+- No additional parking must be required for the structure.

 Commercial terraces (also known as “sidewalk cafés”) are open-air structures or arrangement of chairs and tables.